TheBigFox01/Distributed-vs-nonDistributed-ML/README.md

 [2.
 Spark Script in a cluster] (src/Spark/SparkOnCluster.ipynb) Development on GCP, with a cluster consisting in 3 VM, 1 master and 2 worker, each with 2vCPU and 4GB of RAM.

+[2.
+Dusk Script in a cluster] (src/Dusk/DuskOnSingleVM.ipynb) Development on GCP, with a single VM consisting of 4 vCPU and 16GB of RAM, using Dask for the parallelization + sklearn.

 [3.
 Non-distributed Script] (src/classic_implementation/NotDistributed.ipynb) Local development on a machine.

 The EDA phase has been done in a separate script to not affect the result (src/EDA/DepressionClassification.py)